ash/raku-course/essentials/built-in-functions-for-printing/exercises/print-the-warning/solution/index.md

 You entered a negative number!
 ```

-To make sure the error message is printed to STDERR, redirect the output.
+To make sure the error message is printed to `STDERR`, redirect the output.
 The prompt to enter the age will not appear, but you can still enter a number.
 The warning remains visible.

 ```console
 $ raku exercises/built-in-functions-for-printing/print-the-warning.raku > /dev/null